t-makaro/586C-Project/README.md

 # 586C-Project
-An mnist digit recognizer build in cuda
+An mnist digit recognizer built in cuda